fortytwoservices/public-docs.fortytwo.io/docs/marketplace-offerings/managed-desktop-light/End User/index.md

 ![First connect](media/firstconnect.png "First connect")

-You can also adjust tne settings for the sessionDesktop, by right clicking on the sessionDesktop and select "Settings".
+You can also adjust the settings for the sessionDesktop, by right clicking on the sessionDesktop and select "Settings".

 ![Settings](media/settings.png "Settings")